 Outpatient Behavior Health Clinician

 Kara received her BSW from Washburn University in 2000 and her MSW in 2009.
-She has over 15 years of experience working with families and children.
+She has more than 15 years of experience working with families and children.
 Kara specializes in working with families and children that have been involved in the foster care/adoption system.
-She has been a private practice home and community based therapist for over 7 years, throughout Northeast Kansas.
+She has been a private practice home and community-based therapist for over 7 years, throughout Northeast Kansas.
 Kara has vast experience working with families in conflict and those that are involved in high volatile domestic situations, by providing direct services and mediation between parties.
 Kara was previously the CEO of a non-profit organization that specialized in the safety of children.
 These were families involved in high conflict cases by providing supervised visitation assigned by the courts, monitored exchanges of children between parents and supervised a Batterers Intervention Program.
-She has supervised several BSW and MSW interns throughout her career as an LMSW.
-Kara is currently preparing to take her LSCSW licensing exam.
+She has supervised several BSW and MSW interns throughout her career.
 She provides services such as parent support, case management, advocacy, individual therapy, family therapy and group therapy.
 Kara is a strong advocate for working on the issues and strengths within the family to avoid family disruptions and conflict.